 In connection with acquisitions made during fiscal 2016, the Company reviewed its determination of segments.
 Previously, we aggregated geographic markets into one reportable segment.
 Based on our review, we revised our segment reporting to four reportable segments based on four geographic countries or regions: United States, Canada, Europe and Asia.
-All prior period results have been revised to conform to the current year presentation.
 Within our four reportable segments, our primary products and services are focused on thermal solutions primarily related to the electrical heat tracing industry.
 Each of our reportable segments serves a similar class of customers including large EPC companies, international and regional oil and gas companies, commercial sub-contractors, electrical component distributors and direct sales to existing plant or industrial applications.
 Profitability within our segments is measured by operating income.
 Profitability can vary in each of our reportable segments based on the competitive environment within the region, the level of corporate overhead, such as the salaries of our senior executives, and the level of research and development and marketing activities in the region, as well as the mix of products and services.
-Over the last 15 months, we acquired Unitemp, IPI and Sumac.
+Since March 2015, we have acquired Unitemp, IPI and Sumac.
 Both Unitemp and IPI offer thermal solutions and have been included in our Europe and United States reportable segments, respectively.
 Sumac provides temporary power products that differ from our core thermal solutions business.
 As operating results from Sumac comprise less than 10% of our total sales and operating income, Sumac has been aggregated in our Canada segment.
 See Note 16, "Segment Information" for financial data relating to our four reportable segments.